rx-gy/autolinux/README.md

 > [!NOTE]
 > The installer only works while the kernel is relatively synchronised with the sid repos.
 This means you shouldn't assume an installer built now will work in a month.

-## build_iso.sh
-This script builds an iso somewhat manually.
-Makes a whole bunch of assuptions about source and folders etc. (See [References](/README.md#references))

 ## update_preseed.sh
-This script is intended to enable rapid updating of the iso after a change to the preseed has been made.
+This script handles creation and updates of the customised debian sid iso.

 ## Pre-requisites and iso sources
 ```
 wget https://d-i.debian.org/daily-images/amd64/daily/netboot/mini.iso
 sudo apt install p7zip-full p7zip-rar genisoimage fakeroot xorriso isolinux binutils squashfs-tools
 ```

 > [!NOTE]
-> Run against debian bookworm
+> This is managed by update_preseed.sh

 ## Useful